 The view north.
 Going to the Sun highway and Upper and Lower St. Mary lakes are visible.
-Otokomi and East Flattop Mountains are in the centre.
+Otokomi Mountain and East Flattop Mountain are in the centre.
 Why is it that many of the mountains in Glacier National Park are named in honour of the First Nations, while Waterton Park neglects this?

 At the top is a memorial to a woman who lost her battle with lukemia.
 Here is the link to find out more.